davidmalcolm/texi2rst/output/_build/html/_sources/options-to-control-diagnostic-messages-formatting.txt

 .. index:: message formatting

-Traditionally, diagnostic messages have been formatted irrespective of the output devices aspect (e.g. its width, ...).
+Traditionally, diagnostic messages have been formatted irrespective of the output device's aspect (e.g. its width, ...).
 You can use the options described below to control the formatting algorithm for diagnostic messages, e.g. how many characters per line, how often source location